GNOME/gimp-help/README.md

 This should create the necessary po files for the newly added language.
 Note: some po files for other languages may have been updated too, but you should only commit the files relevant for the new language.

+*meson only*
+Run meson with the new langcode selected to create the po files.
+(Does that work or will meson complain about missing files?)
+TBD (The po files for the new language will be in the build dir/po/lang/ folder and will need to be copied top the source.
+All folders in the source should already have a meson.build file.)
+TODO Create a Python script that simplifies adding a language.
+Needs the language code, English name and localized name, then should be able to do most parts automatically.

 ## History of the gimp-help module